 What research questions will your laboratory focus on in the future?

-Magdalena Pikus: Our next step is to examine the cellular and molecular mechanisms underlying sleep changes after anesthesia.
+Nadia Lunardi: Our next step is to examine the cellular and molecular mechanisms underlying sleep changes after anesthesia.
 This will entail studying the excitability of specific neuronal groups associated with sleep and mapping the expression of genes involved in sleep regulation.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B roll: 3.9